luau-lang/luau/rfcs/require-by-string.md

 - We propose changing this behavior and breaking backwards compatibility on this front.
 - With the current implementation, requiring a library that itself contains relative-path require statements [can become a mess](https://github.com/Roblox/luau/issues/959) if the Luau VM is not launched from the "correct" working directory.
 - We propose the following change: relative paths passed to require statements will be evaluated in relation to the requiring file's location, not in relation to the current working directory.
-    - Caveat: if the relative-path require is called directly in the Luau CLI, this will remain relative to the current working directory, as there is no sense of a "requiring file" here.
+    - Caveat 1: if the relative-path require is executed directly in a REPL input prompt (not in a file), it will be evaluated relative to the pseudo-file `stdin`, located in the current working directory.
+    - Caveat 2: if the code being executed is not tied to a file (e.g. using `loadstring`), executing require statements contained in this code will throw an error.
 - If this causes issues, we can later introduce a default alias for the current working directory (e.g. `@CWD`).

 ## Alternatives